-HE Programs or Other Activities Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics Fair Housing O utreach and Enforcement Program H4-2: Fair Housing Services Assist households through FHANC and ECHO Fair Housing, providing fair housing services and educational programs concerning fair housing issues.
-Refer fair housing complaints to ECHO and consider providing funding support.
-Annually Citywide with emphasis on northwest Hercules where there is a larger proportion of renter-occupied households.
-Refer 5 residents to fair housing services and programs offered by FHANC and ECHO annually.
+HE Programs Specific Commitment Timeline Geographic 2023-2031 Metrics or Other Activities Targeting Program H4-2: Fair Housing Services fair housing services and educational programs concerning fair housing issues.
+Refer fair housing complaints to ECHO and consider providing funding support. northwest Hercules where there is a larger proportion of renter-occupied households. and programs offered by FHANC and ECHO annually.
 Promote fair housing practices, including advertisements on the City's website, and provide educational information on fair housing to the public.
 Annually Citywide Annually review and update fair housing information and brochures offered to the public, publish information in the Hercules Herald, and on City social media.
 Seek opportunities to attend public events or provide information to event organizers at gatherings designed to inform the public about governmental services.
 Annually Citywide Disseminate or provide fair housing information at two community events during the planning period.
 Program H4-3: Affirmatively Furthering Fair Housing Promote awareness of federal, State, and local regulations through the City website, at local public centers, at City and at Council meetings yearly.
 Implement an accessibility policy that establishes standards and procedures for providing equal access to City services, ensures all applications are considered, reviewed, and approved without prejudice, and continue to implement the Analysis of Impediments to Fair Housing Choice and HUD Consolidated Plan.
 Lastly, ensure all community stakeholders are engaged by conducting public meetings at suitable times, in accessible places, and provide translation services as needed.
-2024 for "impedimen ts"; 2025 for multilingual strategy Citywide Conduct or participate in biannual developer convenings.
+2024 for "impedimen ts"; 2025 for multilingual strategy Citywide Conduct or participate in bi- annual developer convenings.
 Program H4-4: Outreach Plan Implement an outreach plan for housing-related issues, such as Housing Element updates.
 Reach out to the community regarding housing topics in general and specific new developments.
 By 2025; Bi-annually Citywide Establish an outreach plan by December 2025 and conduct community outreach bi-annually as new housing topics or developments arise.
 Expand outreach to non-profit developers, area service providers, and community-based organizations.
-Partner with local community-based organizations to hold community meetings about General Plan updates to gain input from residents on housing needs in the city.
-Invest resources to provide food, childcare, interpretation, and translation services at these events.
-By 2026 Citywide Expand outreach efforts and resources for General Plan community meetings, if needed.
-Actively recruit residents from protected classes and underserved neighborhoods to participate on committees, such as the Council on Homelessness of Contra Costa County, to address homelessness and affordable housing needs.
-By 2027; bi-annually Citywide with emphasis on LMI areas (along I-80 and Lupine Road) Bi-annually recruit residents to participate in regional committees to address homelessness and affordable housing needs with the goal of recruiting one resident every two years.
-Develop presentations and/or materials that address the local need for affordable housing and more resilient neighborhoods.
-By 2026 Citywide Develop materials to address local need and utilize these materials on an ongoing basis.
-Housing Mobility У Support first-time low- and moderate-income home buyers by Annually Citywide
+Partner with local community-based organizations to By 2026 Citywide Expand outreach efforts and resources for General Plan community meetings, if needed.